huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Sandfriend
 - [ ] Dirt-liver

-#### In "The Princess Bride", what priate identity does Weastly assume?
+#### In "The Princess Bride", what pirate identity does Weastly assume?

 - [ ] Dread Pirate Jones
 - [x] Dread Pirates Roberts